Fireflies (Owl City song)

 "Fireflies" is the debut single from American electronica project Owl City's album Ocean Eyes.
-Frontman Adam Young wrote how he enjoyed the fireflies in his hometown of Owatonna, Minnesota, and the rest of the track about seeing fireflies while he was awake with insomnia, with Matt Thiessen also producing and providing guest vocals.
+Frontman Adam Young wrote the track about seeing fireflies in his hometown of Owatonna, Minnesota while he was awake with insomnia.
+Young produced the song alongside Matt Thiessen; the latter also provided guest vocals.
 The song is built around a "bleepy" synthline and includes lyrics about insomnia, fireflies and summer.

-The song topped the Billboard Hot 100 for two non-consecutive weeks.
-Internationally, the song also topped the charts in Australia, Belgium, Denmark, Finland, the Netherlands, Norway, Ireland, Sweden and the United Kingdom.
-"Fireflies" was Owl City's only top forty hit in the United States until three years later when "Good Time", a duet with Canadian singer Carly Rae Jepsen, charted at No. 8.
+"Fireflies" topped the Billboard Hot 100 for two non-consecutive weeks.
+Outside of the United States, "Fireflies" also topped the charts in Australia, Denmark, Finland, Ireland, the Netherlands, Norway, Sweden, and the United Kingdom.
+"Fireflies" was Owl City's only top 10 hit on the Billboard Hot 100 until three years later when "Good Time", a duet with Canadian singer Carly Rae Jepsen, peaked at number eight on the chart.
 It has been covered by Christina Grimmie, Cheryl Cole and others.

 "Fireflies" is featured in the video game Disney Sing It: Party Hits, and was used in the promotional video for EyePet.
 It is available as downloadable content for Guitar Hero 5, Guitar Hero: Warriors of Rock and Rock Band 3.
+The song was released as a free download on the game Tap Tap Revenge 3 by Tapulous.

+Background and release

+"Fireflies" was posted onto Spinner and Spin as part of a single-a-month campaign.
+According to Owl City's manager Steve Bursky, the song was not intended to be released as a single, however he stated, "it was an opportunity we couldn't pass up."
+Due to its digital success, the song was sent to alternative radio by the end of July.
+The track was later sent to contemporary hit radio on September 1, 2009.

 Composition

-"Fireflies" is centered on Young's struggle with insomnia; he first developed the song "awake in the early hours of the morning" to occupy his mind.
+Lasting for 3 minutes and 48 seconds, "Fireflies" is centered on Young's struggle with insomnia; he first developed the song "awake in the early hours of the morning" to occupy his mind.
 It was also inspired by a camping trip he took up to a "totally rustic and kind of remote lake in northern Minnesota"; he tried to emulate the experience of seeing a meteor shower that gave him "a cool idea of shooting stars being fireflies."
 Young was living with his parents, and recorded most of the song in their unfinished basement.
 The song is layered with dozens of instrumental tracks, including its drum loop, piano, organ, synthesizer, vibraphone, violin, viola, and cello, which was performed by a cellist Young hired.
-He recorded electric guitar overlays but did not own an amplifier, so he plugged the instrument directly into his computer.
+He recorded electric guitar overlays for the second and third choruses but did not own an amplifier, so he plugged the instrument directly into his computer.
+The song features guest vocals from Matt Thiessen of Relient K, who Young had been a fan of since he was in high school.

+The song's BPM count is 90, and its key is E♭ Major.